Back to School

 - Do kids know not to overload their backpacks and to stow them safely at home and school?

 - Will your kids buy lunch at school or bring it from home?
 If they buy a school lunch, how much will it cost per day or per week?
 Do you have a weekly or monthly menu of what will be served?
+Is there an account number that they need to remember?
+Can they open bags and bottles on their own?

 - Do the teachers know about any conditions that may affect how your child learns?
 For example, kids with attention deficit hyperactivity disorder (ADHD) should be seated in the front of the room, and a child with vision problems should sit near the board.